harutomo-jp/harutomo-jp.github.io/_posts/2025-06-23-Kerberoasting.md

 ### RED ALERT! - Something's roasting..
 AS-REP Roasting!

-In its most basic form, the client has the ability to request the KDC to issue keys for any member server on the domain
+In this form, the client has the ability to ask the KDC to return an AS-REP message for domain objects that has a blob of data encrypted with a key derived from the object's password.
+This screams DANGER!
+If